0-vortex/github-actions-dependent-jobs-example/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

+TL;DR: It's not a new job if you need the same build context.

 ## Requirements

 In order to run the project from a container we need `node>=16` and `npm>=7` installed on our development machines.